-Depending on the circumstances, you can be found liable for your actions, even though you were only on the premises when the accident occurred.
+Depending on the circumstances, you can be found liable for your actions, even though you were only on the premises when the incident occurred.

-Another good example, is the common mistake that to think you are "covered under the physician's license."
+Another good example is the common mistake that to think you are "covered under the physician's license."
 This is completely false.
-If anything, you may be covered as an employee under the physician's insurance policy-but for what?
-Treatments you perform may be excluded on the physician's insurance policy.
+If anything, you may be covered as an employee under the physician's insurance policy-but are you listed as "Additional Insured"?
+Treatments you perform may be excluded from the physician's insurance policy.
 Careful review of the insurance policy may also reveal that you are only covered while the physician is on the premises or under direct supervision.
 Another aspect to consider with professional liability insurance is the small print.

-If you are operating outside your scope of practice, are in violation of any local, city, state or federal law, the policy may be null and void.
+If you are operating outside your scope of practice, or are in violation of any local, city, state or federal law, the policy may be null and void.